confluentinc/ksql/docs/developer-guide/api.rst

    The following fields are common to all responses.

    :>json string statementText: The KSQL statement whose result is being returned.
-   :>json array  warnings: A list of warnings about conditions that may be unexpected by the user, b ut don't result in failure to execute the statement.
+   :>json array  warnings: A list of warnings about conditions that may be unexpected by the user, but don't result in failure to execute the statement.
    :>json string warnings[i].message: A message detailing the condition being warned on.

    **CREATE, DROP, TERMINATE**